GeorgeSserwadda/AWS_BatteryAnalysis/README.md

 issue detection are as follows:
 High Battery Performance Index (BPI):
 - If the BPI is greater than 10, the station is flagged for issues:
- - Power Issue: Detected if the EEB is less than 10%, indicating an internal battery issue.
+ - Power Issue: Detected if the percentage of battery failure that are not impacted by EEB is greater than 70%, indicating an internal battery issue.
 A site visit is recommended.
  - Old Batteries: Detected if the EEB is greater than or equal to 10%, indicating aging batteries that need replacement.